ChenLi0830/Nomii-Rewards-Client/README.md

 # Nomii Rewards Client
-Nomii Rewards is a mobile app that digitizes stamp cards for resturants.
+Nomii Rewards is a mobile app that digitizes stamp cards for resturants for iOS and Android

 Tech Stack: React Native, Expo, GraphQL(Apollo)